tomitan100/org.openhab.binding.bom/README.md

 Explanation:
 - There are six layers of images that make up the final image: legend, background, topography overlay, ${series} image, locations transparency overlay and range transparency overlay.
 You can re-order the the layers to your liking.
 - `${pid}` is the placeholder for product ID and gets replaced by the product ID you entered in the product ID field.
-If your product ID is IDR701 then it is equivalent to type in image=IDR701.background.png as the second layer.
+If your product ID is IDR701 then it is equivalent to entering `image=IDR701.background.png`.
 - Layer 1 non-transparent part of the image will be obscured by layer 2, layer 2 will be obscured by layer 3, and so on.
 - Layer 3, `image=${series}`, is the placeholder for the image series. ie. the radar scan image.
 - The images, except for the series images, are sourced from ftp://ftp.bom.gov.au/anon/gen/radar_transparencies/ by default (as defined in the _Transparencies directory path_).
 You can specify a URL instead to include images from external sources.
+See table below.
 - Other transparancies available from the BOM ftp site are: `${pid}.wthrDistricts.png`, `${pid}.waterways.png`, `${pid}.roads.png`, `${pid}.rail.png`, `${pid}.catchments.png`.
 Including/excluding these transparencies is equivalent to toggling these feature on/off on the BOM website.
 - It is possible to add image manipulation operations to each layer.
 See below for more details.